gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_protocol_assessment_01.md

 ### 6. Metrics and failure-taxonomy layer

-The protocol now possesses an initial metric layer and an initial failure taxonomy.
+The protocol now possesses an initial internal metric layer and an initial failure taxonomy.

 That matters because licensable infrastructure needs more than attractive behavior.
 It needs:

-- evaluable properties
+- evaluable internal discipline
 - named failure modes
-- measurable retention claims
-- disciplined interpretation rules
+- bounded interpretation rules
+- reproducible protocol hygiene
+- a clear basis for comparative testing

 The work has now crossed the threshold where those layers are no longer hypothetical.
 They exist in first working form.

+But their role must be stated carefully.

+For a complex roleheld system like TRIAD, internal metrics are not the final proof of value.
+On their own, they mainly serve to:

+- keep the science honest
+- track drift, contamination, saturation, and recovery
+- prevent weak evidence from being overclaimed
+- make the protocol more diagnosable and specifiable

+In other words, these internal metrics are primarily **diagnostic discipline metrics**, not yet decisive product-validating metrics.

+The next truly important metric layer is different.

+What will matter commercially and technically is whether activation of the TRIAD yields **operational advantage** compared with established alternatives, such as:

+- standard single-LLM use
+- conventional agent orchestration
+- linear software control stacks
+- robotic rule-based coordination frameworks

+So the decisive future measurement question is not:

+> how can TRIAD be intrinsically quantified in isolation?

+It is:

+> when TRIAD is active, what does it do better than the current standard approaches?

+That is where licensable value will ultimately be established.

+So this layer should be understood as a necessary foundation:
+- enough internal metrics to keep protocol development disciplined
+- enough failure taxonomy to support specification and compliance
+- but not yet the final comparative proof layer

-This does not mean they are finished.
-It means the protocol is becoming specifiable.
+This does not mean the metric work is weak.
+It means its function is properly bounded.

+A tight summary is:

+> Internal metrics keep the protocol honest; comparative operational-advantage metrics will establish the product.

+That is the stage the work has now reached.

 ---